 The best life for a human being might be one that simultaneously best perfects himself and best perfects others.
 But this possibility is unlikely.
 Even if the conflict between one’s own good and the good of others is not as sharp as it is often taken to be, there will, in all likelihood, be circumstances in which human beings must choose between their own perfection and the perfection of others.

 How then should this conflict be adjudicated within perfectionist ethics?
-Egoistic forms of perfectionism have a ready answer to this question, but non-egoistic forms must find a way to balance the conflicting demands.
+Egoistic forms of perfectionism have a ready answer to this question.
+One should promote the perfection of others only to the extent that the perfection of others furthers one’s own perfection.
+Non-egoistic forms, by contrast, must find a way to balance the conflicting demands.
 One natural response to this problem is straightforwardly consequentialist.
 Perfectionism, it can be said, requires that we pursue the greatest development of all human beings at all times (Hurka 1993, 55–60).
 So understood, perfectionism gives each human being a shared comprehensive goal.
 This makes perfectionism a very demanding moral theory.
 It is demanding in two respects.
 First, it demands, other things being the same, that we weigh the perfection of others equally with our own perfection.
 Second, it demands that, to the extent left open by the first demand, that we maximize our own perfection.

 Perhaps this kind of consequentialist perfectionism asks too much of us.
 We can imagine forms of perfectionism that relax both of its demands.